History of the Ministry

 The other wonderful thing my folks did was get me a computer.
 Keep in mind, this is 1996.
 Computers were very new to the public.
 They were not exactly “user friendly”.
 But they were getting better.
 I began exploring the computer and learning how to use it.

-About 30 days after being out, Jesus used a “violation” excuse to put me back into prison.
-This is called “Return To Custody” (RTC).
-God had more training for me to do, but from a different perspective.
-Just as Joseph had one perspective when sold into slavery, then he had another perspective when he was put into prison.
-This time, I entered prison, not as a “student” but as a “teacher”.
 I was sent to Chino Prison for Men while they decided where to place me in the prison system.
 I immediately began teaching what I had been taught by the Spirit of God.
 The reception I got from inmates was completely different from what it was before.
 Now the inmates listened.
 Bible studies were held and men began studying.
 One night while on my bunk reading the Bible, a young man came up to me.
 He had been listening to the Bible studies and had given his heart to Jesus.
 So when he came up to me, it was as a brother in Christ.
 He asked me if I had anything for pain.
 He said he had the flu and was feeling terrible.
 I told him that I had no medicine.
 However, I would give him what I did have.
 I laid my hands on him and prayed that Jesus would heal him.
 He left and within about 10 minutes he returned and let me know that the pain and sickness had left him.
 We praised God.

 From RTC I was sent to do a simple seven month violation at Avenal State Prison.
 Here Jesus had more for me to learn.
 I was placed in a computer class.
 In this class I learned about the inside of computers.
 This would be very helpful in the ministry for years to come.
 I could not even begin to tell you how many computers I built in order to save money, but also to have the specific internal parts needed for the work this ministry requires.

+My work for Jesus was growing and growing.
+When I sat down at a table to study, 10 to 20 inmates would gather around to listen and learn.
+It was awesome.
+At one time I saw this young man listening, but then he left.
 Come to find out, he had to go to work.
 But later that night he came by my bunk while I was sleeping and woke me up asking for Bible studies.
 He had just gotten off work from the kitchen.
 We went out onto the floor, found a table and studied.

 However, this made Lucifer very unhappy.
 He was losing his subjects.
 He instigated many inmates to try and kill me.
-This one man came up and told me very plainly that if I continued to teach the Sabbath he would kill me.
+One man came up and told me very plainly that if I continued to teach the Sabbath he would kill me.
 So I let him know that God would have to move him off the yard since I had to teach truth.
 A few days later an inmate came up to me and said, “Do you remember the man who threatened to kill you?”
 I nodded.
 He continued, “He has been moved off the yard.”
 This was very interesting since his removal had nothing to do with me.
 God simply moved him and the whole yard understood the power of God.

 Another time an inmate, who was from Cambodia and skilled in Martial Arts, came up to me while I was lying on the top bunk, my head resting on my left hand.
 He came up and was talking nonsense and how I had to get off the yard or he would have to hurt me.
 I told him that I wasn’t going anywhere.
 Then, in a flash, his hand came up and he hit me in the nose with the heal of his hand.

-The inmates were expecting me to be hurt very bad if not dead by the driving of the nose bone into my brain.
+The inmates were expecting me to be hurt very bad, if not dead, by the driving of the nose bone into my brain.
 They expected lots of blood and screaming, etc. So they were all prepared for the C/Os and a lock down.
 However, the only one hurt was the Cambodian.
 He walked away shaking and holding his hand showing great pain.
 The next day the inmates were expecting to see lots of black and blue marks on my face.
 I had no cuts, no black and blue marks, nothing.
 No pain.
 God is very good to those who obey Him.
 I learned in prison that I do not need to “defend” myself.
 God will defend us if we are living for Him.
 But if all we are doing is putting on a show and going to church, God can’t help us much.

 One evening while sitting at “my” table, the janitors were going to sweep and mop the floor.
 We had a choice, go outside or go to our bunks.
 I decided to go outside.
 It was winter and the nights came early.
 I entered the queue and waited for the gate to open.
 When the gate opened, we all pushed into the little hallway that led outdoors.
 We must wait in the hallway while the back gate shuts, then they open the front door.
 We all pushed out and then it was that I realized I made a mistake.
 It was raining.
 But the door had closed behind me and it would not be opened again for another hour.
 I raised my eyes and hand to heaven and ask Jesus to stop the rain until the door opened.
 Just then the clouds cleared away and the stars came out.
 It stayed clear and beautiful until the door opened.
 Then the rain came down.
 God is so good.